icons8/lunacy-docs/docs/index.md

 Welcome to the official help for [Lunacy, Sketch for Windows](https://icons8.com/lunacy).

 ![Lunacy Screenshot](public/lunacy_screenshot_main.png)

+### Onboarding Video

+Here's a review of all the features with the features that one uses on a typical project.
+Music credits: [Young Ferry](https://icons8.com/music/author/yung-ferry) from [Fugue Music](https://icons8.com/music).

+<iframe width="739" height="416" src="https://www.youtube.com/embed/7E_3ZZhHeoQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 # Features

 Lunacy is a native Windows app that works offline and supports .sketch files.
+We mean it; it's _not_ JavaScript wrapped into Electron.
+Therefore, our setup file is only 15 Mb.
+It's fast and takes only 200 Mb of memory for a typical project.

 ## Sketch Compatibility